iCliniq Logo

 • Antibiotic Therapy: Like any other bacterial infection, Acinetobacter infections are treated with antibiotics.
 However, since these bacteria are resistant to many antibiotics, the type of antibiotic that can be used to treat these infections is identified with the help of culture tests.
 In these culture tests, the antibiotic effectiveness against these bacteria is determined based on the antibiotic activity, drug interactions, and adverse effects.

-• Supportive Care: In addition to the antibiotic therapy, the patients are provided supportive care, including taking pain medications and fever medicines to subside pain and fever if present.
+• Supportive Care: In addition to antibiotic therapy, the patients are provided with supportive care, including taking pain medications and fever medicines to subside pain and fever if present.

 The following are the preventive measures to avoid Acinetobacter infection:

 1. Avoiding the Misuse of Antibiotics: Do not consume antibiotics without the advice of the doctor.
-If a doctor has prescribed you an antibiotic, continue it for the entire length of time as suggested by your doctor.
-Even if you feel better or your illness has subsided, do not stop the course of antibiotics in between.
+If a doctor has prescribed an antibiotic, continue taking it for the entire length of time as suggested by the doctor.
+Even if one feels better or the illness has subsided, do not stop the course of antibiotics in between.

-2. Maintain Personal Hygiene: Follow respiratory etiquette by sneezing or coughing into your bent elbow or tissue.
+2. Maintain Personal Hygiene: Follow respiratory etiquette by sneezing or coughing into the bent elbow or tissue.
 Properly dispose of the tissue.
-Wash your hands with soap and water thoroughly after sneezing or coughing, after using the bathroom, before eating, or before touching food.
-When in places of no water, use a good alcohol sanitizer to wash your hands.
+Wash hands with soap and water thoroughly after sneezing or coughing, after using the bathroom, before eating, or before touching food.
+When in places with no water, use a good alcohol sanitizer to wash hands.

 3. Wound Management: Do not keep any wounds open.
-Clean the wound adequately and cover them with a bandage until it is sufficiently healed.
+Clean the wound adequately and cover it with a bandage until it is sufficiently healed.

-4. Disinfecting the Hospital Rooms: When staying in a hospital, ensure your room is cleaned daily with EPA (environmental protection agency) - registered chemical disinfectants like peracetic acid, quaternary ammonium, hypochlorite, phenolics, and accelerated hydrogen peroxide, and the equipment and devices used are adequately sterilized or new.
+4. Disinfecting the Hospital Rooms: When staying in a hospital, ensure that the room is cleaned daily with EPA (Environmental Protection Agency) - registered chemical disinfectants like peracetic acid, quaternary ammonium, hypochlorite, phenolics, and accelerated hydrogen peroxide, and the equipment and devices used are adequately sterilized or new.

 prevention of acinetobacter infection